carbonatefan/OPTiMAL/README.md

 will return:

 1) A spreadsheet containing the raw GDGT data from the sample dataset plus the posterior predicted density distribution (non-Gaussian error) for each sample.
-2) A plot of predicted temperature vs. sample number, with the posterior predictied density for each sample shaded in blue.
+2) A plot of predicted temperature vs. sample number, with the posterior predictied density shaded in blue.

 NOTE: The FWD model will make temperature predictions for samples with contraindicative Nearest Neighbour Distances.
 Screening your data by nearest neighbour distance using the MATLAB code OPTiMAL.m is recommended.